oss-review-toolkit/ort/README.md

 [![Analyzer](./logos/analyzer.png)](./analyzer/src/main/kotlin)

-The Analyzer determines the dependencies of software projects inside the specified input directory (`-i`).
+The Analyzer is a Software Composition Analysis (SCA) tool that determines the dependencies of software projects inside the specified input directory (`-i`).
 It does so by querying whatever [supported package manager](#supported-package-managers) is found.
 No modifications to your existing project source code, or especially to the build system, are necessary for that to work.
 The tree of transitive dependencies per project is written out as part of an [OrtResult](https://github.com/heremaps/oss-review-toolkit/blob/master/model/src/main/kotlin/OrtResult.kt) in YAML (or JSON, see `-f`) format to a file named `analyzer-result.yml` to the specified output directory (`-o`).
 The output file exactly documents the status quo of all package-related meta-data.
 It can be further processed or manually edited before